davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ### Fault Tolerance

-Finally, if we want our system to be highly-available, we're going to need **fault tolerance**.
+Finally, as we talked about earlier, we're going to need **fault tolerance**.
 Sometimes computers will crash due to faulty hardware or software; sometimes they'll be unreachable due to network problems; sometimes we'll take them offline on purpose so we can upgrade software!
-For the system to remain working even when individual computers aren't, we need a consensus algorithm that works even when some computers are offline.
+For the system to remain working even when individual computers aren't, we need a consensus algorithm that works even when we have hardware and software that isn't working.

 Talking about fault tolerance can be a little tricky.
 Usually we talk about fault tolerance by counting how many crashes a system can tolerate *in the worst case*.